 Do smart TVs act up?

-Because smart TVs come from the same family as computers, they can crash as well.
-Not withstanding some of the expensive brands that actively work to reduce such problems.
+Since smart TVs are part of the same family as computers, they can also crash.
+The fact that some of the more expensive brands actively work to reduce the existence of such problems does not make up for it.

 Although we strongly believe in “To each their own,” the discrepancy in the preceding pros and cons lists is a tell-tale sign of Roku TV supremacy.
 Nonetheless, there is no harm in investing in a regular smart TV if a few hours of streaming and surfing is all you require of your television set.